Eigenstates and spectral projection for quantized baker's map: Main results

 The matrix $B_k^\Wa$ is called a {Walsh} quantization of the classical $D$-baker map, in the sense that it satisfies a classical-quantum correspondence \cite{AN} involving observables $a\in C^\infty(\T^2)$ that are quantized according to a \emph{Walsh} {quantization}, rather than according to the more usual Weyl quantization.
 In fact, as shown in \cite{TracyScott}, $B_k^\Wa$ is \emph{not} a quantization for the baker's map according to the Weyl quantization.
 However, the Walsh quantized baker map allows for a more explicit understanding of the eigenvalues and explicit construction of some eigenstates \cite{AN}, and allows for the advantage that one can localize a state in both position and momentum under the Walsh harmonic analysis.

 As noted in \cite{Gutkin}, these Walsh quantization matrices also essentially coincide with certain quantizations, in the sense of \cite{pzk,qgraphs}, of the angle-expanding map $x\mapsto Dx\;\mathrm{mod}\;1$ on $[0,1]$.
-The value statistics argument for the doubling map matrices in \cite[\S8]{pw} then can be applied to the $D=2$ Walsh baker case here, after making adjustments for a difference of negative sign choice in the matrix.
-This then would show gaussian value statistics for randomly chosen eigenvectors of \eqref{eqn:wbaker} for $D=2$ in the position basis.
-We note that QUE properties must be handled differently however, as the Walsh quantization is different than the graph quantization used for the 1D interval maps.
-In particular, we must consider time evolution in coherent state bases rather than just in the position basis.
-Additionally, the matrix power patterns are more complicated for $D>2$ than for $D=2$, and we treat them with a different method in Theorem~\ref{thm:walsh-proj}.
+The value statistics argument for the doubling map matrices in \cite[\S8]{pw} can be applied to the $D=2$ Walsh baker case here, after making adjustments for a difference of negative sign choice in the matrix.
+This would show Gaussian value statistics for randomly chosen eigenvectors of \eqref{eqn:wbaker} for $D=2$ in the position basis.
+However, QUE properties and the statements concerning a general coherent state basis must be handled differently; in particular, the matrix powers for the specific $D=2$ case in position basis have a particularly simple pattern that can be analyzed just by matrix multiplication as in \cite[\S8]{pw}.
+In the $D>2$ case, as well as in the coherent state bases for any $D\ge2$ (which are needed for the QUE property), the matrices have more complicated patterns, leading to Proposition~\ref{prop:walsh-powers}.

-The matrix $B_k^\Wa$ has high eigenspace degeneracies, and it was shown in \cite{AN} that one can construct an eigenbasis that does not satisfy QUE.
-However, we show here that a generic randomly chosen eigenbasis \emph{does} satisfy QUE with high probability, so that the non-QUE bases are rare.
-Additionally, we obtain the other random wave properties in Theorem~\ref{thm:rw} with high probability for (randomly chosen) actual eigenstates of $B_k^\Wa$.